There’s more about PatientView on our Home Page. It’s quite easy to use, but this is an introduction for new users.

 Click the ‘Generate API Key’ button to generate a time-limited API Key for use in your integrations.
 Then, to connect to the PatientView server you will need to use your login credentials along with your API Key.
 Details on how to retrieve your results via the API are here under ‘Patient API Documentation’.

 Here is a short video about sending messages.
 It’s quite like sending emails.
-You choose a centre (probably you only have a choice of 1) and a recipient.
+You choose a centre (you probably only have a choice of 1) and a recipient.
 These are secure messages – more secure than ordinary email.
 But units vary in how much they’re using them, so far.

 My results haven’t arrived yet